Sdator/item-filter-code/docs/rule-sorting.md

 9. ShaperItem
 10. ShapedMap
 11. ElderMap
+12. HasMod
-12. DisableDropSound
+13. DisableDropSound
-13. ItemLevel
+14. ItemLevel
-14. DropLevel
+15. DropLevel
+16. GemLevel
+17. StackSize
-15. SocketGroup
+18. SocketGroup
-16. Rarity
+19. Rarity
-17. Class
+20. Class
-18. BaseType
+21. BaseType
-19. Unknown entities.
+22. Unknown entities.
-20. Action rules.
+23. Action rules.

 As you can see, we ultimately want to avoid the very costly `BaseType` rule, with other string-based rules being towards the bottom as well.
 This is also essentially the reverse of how most people will write item filters, with `Class` and `BaseType` typically starting each block.